AntonYartsev/iris-governed-fhir-agent/README.md

 docker compose up -d --build
 ```

-`*docker load` prints the tag it created.
-If it is not the x86_64 tag, put it into `.env` as `IRIS_IMAGE=`*
+*`docker load` prints the tag it created.
+If it is not the x86_64 tag, put it into `.env` as `IRIS_IMAGE=`.*

-Everything is **baked into the image at build time** and container starts ready without durable volume.
-After recreate container you get the same clean state, with an empty audit table.
-Its good for a demo, not for a real deployment
+Everything is **baked into the image at build time**, and the container starts ready without a durable volume.
+After recreating the container you get the same clean state, with an empty audit table.
+It's good for a demo, not for a real deployment

-Synthea insert digits into patient names, so search by a part of the family name and let `FindPatient` do the rest:
+Synthea inserts digits into patient names, so search by a part of the family name and let `FindPatient` do the rest:

 ```bash
 docker compose exec iris iris session IRIS -U IRISAPP '##class(GovernedFHIR.AI.Agent).Ask("What is going on with patient Kuphal?")'
 ```

-If something looks wrong, run `##class(GovernedFHIR.Setup.Install).Doctor()`.
-I**t prints the state of every part**
+If something looks wrong, run `##class(GovernedFHIR.Setup.Install).Doctor()`. **It prints the state of every part**

 ---